 Here’s all you need to know about the U.S. economy: It’s a great time to be a waiter or bartender.
+With there being companies such as Silven Recruitment out there, it comes as no surprise to find that the hospitality industry is one that many people want to be a part of.
 Or a nurse.
-Everybody else….meh.

 You’ve seen the numbers.
 The U.S. economy keeps churning out new jobs by the hundreds of thousands, month after month.
 Even long-term unemployment numbers seem to be perking up.
 So why do things still *feel* so bad?
 And more to the point, why are presidential candidates able to capitalize on that feeling so easily?